 - Streamline and improve court prep: Traverse automatically generates a timeline of previous transitions, legal changes, and other critical events for a child or family based on content and data as it enters the case.
 Social workers can spend less time reviewing and researching information, and more time preparing for upcoming court hearings, case transfers, and adoption events.

 - Mitigate risk when transferring cases: Virtually eliminate the time and risk typically associated with acclimating a new worker to a case.
 Since Traverse can read and understand content the same way a social worker would, a newly assigned worker can sift through the case file to quickly familiarize themselves with key details and topics, including what happened before they got involved.

 Let’s Innovate Together, Today.

-As I mentioned recently in our Research Library, in today’s world where there seems to be an app or an answer for everything, we’ve heard from several directors that face “analysis paralysis” and technology exhaustion when evaluating options.
+In today’s world where there seems to be an app or an answer for everything, we’ve heard from several directors that face “analysis paralysis” and technology exhaustion when evaluating options.
 (Related resource: Technology Toolkit: An Essential Buyer's Guide for Human Services)

 We’re all too familiar with your struggle: if every potential partner claims to solve every potential business problem that you have, how do you cut through the noise and figure out where to invest?

 Our advice: there is no one-size-fits-all solution or “silver bullet” that’s going to magically solve all your problems at once.
 Instead, start with tool that will address the biggest part of the problem, impact the largest group of workers, and serve the largest percentage of the community.